kmcgrevey/mod_0_skills/classes/class_1.md

 - cleanBathroom (improves qualityRating by adding to it)
 - countDragons (scans decorTrinkets to return number of dragons displayed)
-- hasToGo (if hasTakeAway is true then yes they do)
+- changeTakeAwayStatus (change hasTakeAway status from true(yes) to false(no) when the service is not available)
 - changeCuisine (substitute asianType from Chinese to Thai)